 You could be asked the following types of questions:

-Hypothical questions.
-The scenarios you are given are likely to be situations that you could come across on the job.
+Hypothetical questions.
+These feature scenarios that are likely to be situations that you could come across on the job.
 For example, you could be asked, ‘What would you do if you felt threatened during a home visit?’

 - Why did you choose to study social work?